 What we expect of members

-We have outlined the standards we believe natural stone sites should operate to in the RSP code and the associated No Exploitation Guidelines for Stone sites.
+We have outlined the standards we believe extractive sites should operate to in the Respect Guidelines for Extractive Sites.
 We expect all members to sign up to these commitments, either directly or through their own values and policies.
 The approach a member takes will depend on their size, scale and business set up.
-We also expect our members to be honest and transparent with us about the sources of their stone, to take the time to engage with the transformation plans and to support the work that TFT does.
+We also expect our members to be honest and transparent with us about the sources of their extractive products, to take the time to engage with the transformation plans and to support the work that TFT does.

-To read more about how the programme brings change, what members are working towards and types of membership, please click here.
+To read more about how TFT brings change, what members are working towards and types of membership, please click here

 The transparency work gives us an interconnecting web of information about product sources.
 We use this information to prioritise work and focus on areas where we know there are serious social concerns and on supply chains where we have the leverage to impact change.